-Our approach to math gives scholars powerful conceptual understanding along with computational speed and fluency, so they can confidently and productively apply mathematical skills in new and unfamiliar contexts, and use their understanding to solve real-world problems.
+Our approach to math gives scholars powerful conceptual understanding along with computational speed and fluency so they can confidently and productively apply mathematical skills in new and unfamiliar contexts and use their understanding to solve real-world problems.

-Success Academy's acclaimed and highly rigorous math program incorporates elements from a variety of curriculum and approaches, including TERC Investigations, Contexts for Learning, and Cognitively Guided Instruction.
-The elementary school sequence develops scholars' number sense, counting ability, and place value understanding, and builds mastery of geometry, fractions, measurement, and data.
+Success Academy's acclaimed and highly rigorous math program incorporates elements from a variety of curricula and approaches, including TERC Investigations, Contexts for Learning, and Cognitively Guided Instruction.
+The elementary school sequence develops scholars' number sense, counting ability, and place value understanding, and builds mastery of operations, geometry, fractions, measurement, and data.

-Lessons within a math unit are centered on tackling complex, multidimensional problems that have correct answers but innumerable ways to arrive at these answers.
-Scholars must think creatively and independently to develop their own approach, which strengthens their ability to apply prior knowledge to new contexts and deepens their conceptual understanding.
-Our math program also develops scholars' computational speed and fluency through, short daily practice of "math facts."
+Lessons within a math unit are centered on tackling complex, multi-dimensional problems that have correct answers but innumerable ways to arrive at these answers.

+Scholars must think creatively and independently to develop their own approach, which strengthens their ability to apply prior knowledge to new challenges and deepens their conceptual understanding.

+Our math program also develops scholars' computational skills through the short daily practice of "math facts."